yousaiditchewie/yousaiditchewie-v2/src/pages/blog/what-musicians-need-to-know-about-taxes.md

 For musicians, we often buy big-ticket items like instruments, gear, and electronics that last us years and years before we stop using them (if we ever stop using them).
 These items typically depreciate in value and may qualify as a tax deduction **for as long as we use them**.
 So you need to take inventory of the expensive gear you use, keep track of what you payed for them, and know what they’re currently worth.

-Here’s an article by TubroTax that’s really helpful when it comes to <a href="https://turbotax.intuit.com/tax-tips/self-employment-taxes/the-musicians-guide-to-taxes-top-tax-deductions/L3dFXFokF" target="_blank" rel="noopener noreferrer">filing taxes as a musician</a>.
+Here’s an article by TubroTax that’s really helpful when it comes to <a href="https://turbotax.intuit.com/tax-tips/self-employment-taxes/the-musicians-guide-to-taxes-top-tax-deductions/L3dFXFokF" target="_blank" rel="noopener ">filing taxes as a musician</a>.
 Just don't get sucked into using their software without first trying the software I mentioned above 👆.

 Maybe your problem is wanting more money, so you can buy more gear.
 Check out my article on [music careers that make the most money](/blog/music-careers-that-make-the-most-money/).